samirayc/e-commerce-backend/README.md

 ## Description

-For this application, given the starter code of a working Express.js API E-Commerce website, Sequelized was configured to use and interact with a MySQL database.
+For this application, given the starter code of a working Express.js API E-Commerce website, Sequelize was configured to use and interact with a MySQL database.
 The MySQL database includes tables for products, categories, tags, and product tags, in which requests and updates can be made through Sequelize queries.

 ## Table of Contents